 Bridge Hello Time: The user may set the time interval between transmissions of configuration messages by the root device, thus stating that the Switch is still functioning.
 The default is 2 seconds.
-(Max Age has to have a value bigger than Hello Time)

 Bridge Forward Delay: This sets the maximum amount of time that the root device will wait before changing states.
 The default is 15 seconds.